Robust statistical modeling of monthly rainfall: The minimum density power divergence approach

-Based on the selected models by RIC and the model parameters estimated by the proposed MDPDE approach with the optimal tuning parameter, we finally calculate the median rainfall amounts for each subdivision-month pairs, which are provided in Table \ref{table_median_rainfall}.
-Similarly, the rainfall amounts for other percentiles can be calculated as per the requirements.
+Based on the models selected by RIC and the model parameters estimated by the proposed MDPDE approach with the optimal tuning parameter, we finally calculate the median rainfall amounts for each subdivision-month pair. {During the detrending procedure mentioned in Section \ref{data}, we remove the temporal trend, a function of the year of interest, from the raw dataset (in log scale).
+As a result, the projected median rainfall amounts in the original scale depend on the specific choice of the year.
+For illustrative purposes, we provide the results for the year 2025 in the supplementary material.
+Similarly, the rainfall amounts for percentiles, other than the median and also for other years, can be calculated as per the requirements.}

-Although our modeling is done considering wet-months only, there are certain percentage of zero observations in the data corresponding to dry months.
+Although our modeling is done considering only the months that received nonzero rainfall, there is a certain percentage of zero observations in the data corresponding to dry months.
 For such dry months, we adjust the fitted distributions to get the estimated median rainfall amount as follows.
 If the proportion of dry months is more than 50\%, the estimated amount is zero; otherwise, if the proportion of dry months is $100p$\%, the estimated amount is the $[(50 - 100p) / (1 - p)]$-th percentile of the fitted probability distribution.
-This strategy is often called zero-inflated rainfall data modeling by considering the dry and wet periods jointly.
+This is a common strategy for zero-inflated rainfall data modeling while considering the dry and wet periods jointly.